-Terrell was one of nine who graduated May 25 from Flint STRIVE’s north Flint initiative, a program funded by the Ruth Mott Foundation that provides a rigorous 15 days of job training to unemployed north Flint adults, including the long-term unemployed, disconnected youth, recovering addicts and the homeless.
+Terrell was one of nine who graduated May 25 from Flint STRIVE’s north Flint initiative, a program funded by the Ruth Mott Foundation that provides a rigorous 15 days of job training to north Flint adults, including long-term unemployed, disconnected youth, recovering addicts and homeless individuals.

 Seventeen people signed up for the class, and about half made it to graduation day – an indication, instructors said, of how tough the program can be.

-The goal of Flint STRIVE, which is part of an international job training and placement network, is to lift families out of poverty and transform the lives of at-risk populations by providing support and skills training that lead to livable wage employment.
+The goal of Flint STRIVE, which is part of an international job training and placement network, is to lift families out of poverty and transform lives by providing support and skills training that lead to livable wage employment.
 The program is designed to address employment barriers, like education, criminal history and history of substance abuse.

 The graduates ranged in age from 23 to 69 – and staff said the diversity of the group was one of its strengths in helping each other get through the program.